ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 `$ sudo make install`

+* If you see **errors** during the install procedure, try to address them OR repeat steps 4-6 (i.e., and make sure there are no errors after performing each step).

 `$ pip list | grep 'PyQt5'`

 ==> you should see PyQt5 in the results

+* To make sure that PyQt5 is installed correctly, try the following:

+`$ python`

+`>>> import PyQt5`

+===> If you have errors, this means that PyQt5 is not installed correctly!
+In that case, either redo steps 4-6 or try **Section III** below!

 ## 7. Launch the Interaction Tool